How to Fix F5E3 lid lock error on Maytag MVW6230HW (Top Load)

 F5E3 lid lock error

-This step-by-step repair guide walks you through fixing f5e3 lid lock error on your Maytag MVW6230HW (Top Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll help you tackle the F5E3 lid lock error on your Maytag MVW6230HW (Top Load).
+With the right tools and parts in hand, most homeowners can complete this repair in just 1–2 hours and save themselves a costly service call.

 Part of our Top 20 Washing machine Models & Common Repair Issues Guide.
 Browse all washing machine repair guides for related models and issues.

-If your Maytag MVW6230HW is displaying the F5E3 error, you’ll likely notice one or more of the following symptoms before or during a wash cycle.
+If your Maytag MVW6230HW is showing the F5E3 error, here are some common symptoms you’ll likely notice before or during a wash cycle:

-- The lid appears closed but the washer won’t start or advance past the sensing phase
+• The lid looks closed, but the washer won’t start or advance past the sensing phase.

-- You hear a clicking sound from the lid lock mechanism but the lock never engages
+• You hear clicking sounds from the lid lock mechanism, but it never engages.

-- The control panel shows the lid lock indicator light flashing repeatedly
+• The control panel’s lid lock indicator light is flashing repeatedly.

-This error is most commonly caused by a faulty lid lock assembly, a worn or misaligned lid strike, or a wiring harness connection that has loosened over time with repeated use.
+Typically, this error is due to a faulty lid lock assembly, a worn or misaligned lid strike, or a wiring harness connection that has loosened over time.

 Tools & Parts Needed